 Cause: Some absence periods in the Excel file are missing the email address that is needed to allocate the data to the desired employee's profile.
 Personio only imports those absences for which an email address has been assigned.

-Fix: Add the missing email address for the employee to the absence in your Excel file.
-All absence types and periods will then be displayed:
+Solution: Add the missing email address for the employee matching the absence in your Excel file.
+All absence types and periods will then be displayed as such:

 Inconsistency between Personio and the import file